EDUCBA Logo

 Conditional Formatting For Dates Data

-• Here as there is no built-in option available to highlight the weekends.
-So, we need to make a rule which identifies the weekend from the given dates and then formatting and highlighting the weekends.
+• As no built-in option is available to highlight the weekends, we need to make a rule which identifies the weekend from the given dates and then format and highlight the weekends.

 • So first of all, here we need the formula to identify the dates weekends from the given dates; we can use the formula =weekday.